-- Careers in Aerospace is a Royal Aeronautical Society careers website where you can search for employers of all sizes.
+- Careers in Aerospace Royal Aeronautical Society, search employers of all sizes

-- The Society of Motor Manufacturers and Traders have an Automotive Supplier website you can use to find manufacturing, design and supplier SMEs in this sector.
+- Automotive Supplier Society of Motor Manufacturers and Traders website you can search find manufacturing, design, and supplier SMEs

 Career planning often takes time and can sometimes feel overwhelming.
 It’s a good idea to set aside a small amount of time on a regular basis to maintain momentum.
 Below are some things to get you started:

 - Sign up to the Imperial Careers Newsletter by checking the relevant box on your personal profile on JobsLive